Current state of polygamy in the Latter Day Saint movement: Tom Green

 Polygamist Tom Green was initially a member of the mainstream LDS church but was excommunicated when he adopted the practice of plural marriage.
 He resided in a makeshift trailer park in southern Utah with his large family who lived off the welfare system and a small income provided by selling magazine subscriptions.
 Those of Tom Green's wives who were not legally married to him would often file for welfare as single mothers to receive money.
 The Green Family came into the spotlight in 1999 when he told Dateline NBC that he had multiple wives during the making of a documentary.
 Green and his large family had begun to broadcast their lifestyle in the years prior.
 They appeared on talk shows (including the Jerry Springer Show) and in other documentaries explaining their unique familial situation.
 All of this media exposure sparked interest in Juab County Attorney David O. Leavitt to begin an investigation.
 In April 2000, Leavitt charged Green with bigamy, criminal non-support, and child rape.
 The main offense against Green was his marriage to Linda Kunz, who was 13 when the couple was married.
 After examining birth certificates, prosecutors discovered that Tom and Linda had conceived a child when she was only 13 years old.
 In June 2002 Green was sentenced to five years to life in prison and was released in 2007.
 He died of COVID-19 related pneumonia in 2021.
 Green is often credited with bringing the underground practice of polygamy back into the legal spotlight.

 Warren Jeffs

 Warren Jeffs is the incarcerated leader of the Fundamentalist Latter-day Saints who was arrested in 2006 by a highway patrolman during a traffic stop in Nevada.
 Jeffs, the self-proclaimed prophet has a long history of arranging marriages among his followers in a suspicious manner, often creating unions between relatives and under-aged girls.
 Many of his actions were in direct violation of 2003 House Bill 307 outlining child bigamy laws.
 He was arrested on multiple counts of being an accomplice to rape and forcing a 14 year old girl to marry her 19 year old cousin.
-The girl testified in court against Jeffs and in 2007, and he was sentenced to two terms of five years to life in prison.
+The girl testified in court against Jeffs and in 2007 he was sentenced to two terms of five years to life in prison.
 He was sentenced again in 2011 on two counts of sexual assault involving his own child brides.